brianhornick/NBA-Stats-Analysis-SQL/README.md

 From this output, we can see a huge difference in the number of 3pa for the 2022-23 season vs the 2013-14 season, almost a 60% increase.

-### Question 2 - The winning percentage of high vs low 3-point volume teams
+### Question 2 - The Winning Percentage of High vs Low 3-Point Volume Teams

 In this section, we aim to take the winning % of the top 5 teams with the highest volume of 3s attempted and compare it to the winning % of the teams with the least amount of 3's attempted.

-Part 1: Finding the top and bottom 5 teams in total 3PA
+Part 1: Finding the Top and Bottom 5 Teams in Total 3PA

 To find the top and bottom 5 teams in terms of total 3-point attempts for the last 3 years, we must first select each team and their respective total 3PA output over the past 3 years.
 SUM, GROUP BY, and ORDER BY functions will allow us to get the total 3s, grouped by each team ordered by the amount of 3s they attempted.
 To filter by the last 3 seasons, the same join function must be used as the previous question, however this time, we will use a where clause to filter the last 3 years.